-You might have heard of Wi-Fi 6E — I mentioned it briefly in this piece about Wi-Fi 6 as a whole.
-This post focuses on the details of this new frequency band and answers questions I received from readers in the past couple of months.
+By now, you must have heard of Wi-Fi 6E — I mentioned it briefly in this piece about Wi-Fi 6 as a whole.
+If not, well, you’ll learn all that matters about this new Wi-Fi standard here.

-In a nutshell, Wi-Fi 6E is an extension of Wi-Fi 6 that operates in the new 6 GHz frequency band, instead of the traditional 2.4GHz and 5GHz bands.
+In a nutshell, Wi-Fi 6E is an extension of Wi-Fi 6 that operates in the new 6GHz frequency band instead of the traditional 2.4GHz or 5GHz band.

 Why do we need 6E?